CroodSolutions/CTRL-ESC-HOST/2 - Kiosk Playbook/2- Third-Party Windows Kiosk Software/3 - Internal Discovery and Recon/README.md

 It has been my experience though that kiosk engagements sometimes have a smaller scope and tighter rules of engagement.
 That does not stop administrators from asking questions though; such as, "you got shell on my kiosk, so what?"
 Here are some things that you can do from a windows Kiosk (or Citrix/presented app) host that do not require any particular tooling.

 **Key Point**: This is not intended to replace tools like Locksmith or Rubeus.
 What you can learn about a host with these commands is very high level, basic, and will miss a lot of more subtle points.
 It does give you enough to answer a few basic questions relevant to (ethical) kiosk hacking though, in a few minutes with no tooling.
-It will allow you to very quick understand:
+It will allow you to very quickly understand:
  - What network(s) is it on / what hosts can it likely reach.
  - Is it joined to a domain?
  - What domain trusts may exist that need to be considered.